Kidney Disease in Cats: Symptoms, Signs, and Treatments · Kinship

 What is polycystic kidney disease in cats?

-Polycystic disease in cats is a genetic disease that results in the development of multiple cysts (pockets of fluid) in the kidneys.
+Polycystic kidney disease in cats is a genetic condition that results in the development of multiple cysts (pockets of fluid) in the kidneys.
 The cysts slowly replace normal kidney tissue, eventually leading to kidney failure.

 How long can cats live with kidney disease?

 Cats can live many years with chronic kidney disease.
-A cat’s life expectancy varies greatly depending on how early the kidney disease was diagnosed, how a cat has responded to treatment, and complications that have developed along the way.
+A cat’s life expectancy varies greatly, depending on how early the kidney disease has been diagnosed, how a cat has responded to treatment, and complications that may have developed along the way.

 What are the stages of kidney disease in cats?

-The International Renal Interest Society (IRIS) breaks chronic kidney disease down into four stages: Stages 1-4.
+The International Renal Interest Society (IRIS) breaks down chronic kidney disease into four stages.
 Cats with Stage 1 CKD have mild disease with no symptoms, while cats with Stage 4 CKD may require hospitalization for intensive care.
+Of course, stages 2 and 3 fall somewhere in between.

 alycia washington, dvm